Your car, van or motorcycle’s MOT expiry date will be extended by 6 months if it’s due between 30 March 2020 and 31 July 2020.

 Example Your vehicle’s MOT was due to expire on 3 May 2020.

 This will automatically be extended to 3 November 2020.
 You will need to get your MOT by this date.

 What you need to do

-Your vehicle’s MOT expiry date will only be updated a few days before it was originally due to expire.
+Your vehicle’s MOT expiry date will be updated about 7 days before it was originally due to expire.

 Three days before your MOT was originally due to expire, check the expiry date has been extended.

 If the expiry date has not been extended 3 days before it was due to expire, email email@example.com.

 You need to include these details in the email: